Nearly everyone has been involved in a long distance relationship at some point in their life.

-Of course, there is also a very important condition that without, any long term relationship will not work:
+Of course, there is also a crucial condition that without, any long term relationship will not work:

-You must have a true interest in each other.
+You must have a sincere interest in each other.

-I mean a deep, emotional connection, whether you've been together before the spacial separation or you've just met each other through chat or e-mail.
+I mean a deep, emotional connection, whether you've been together before the spatial separation or you've just met each other through chat or e-mail.